camunda/camunda-bpm-assert/README.md

 **2.** Add a **static import** to your test class

-Create your test case just as described in the [Camunda BPM Testing Guide](https://docs.camunda.org/manual/latest/user-guide/testing/) and add Camunda BPM Assert by statically importing it in your test class:
+Create your test case just as described in the [Camunda Platform Testing Guide](https://docs.camunda.org/manual/latest/user-guide/testing/) and add Camunda Platform Assert by statically importing it in your test class:

 ```groovy
 import static org.camunda.bpm.engine.test.assertions.ProcessEngineTests.*;